BaronWolfgang/BCEP-pipeline/README.md

 # BCEP-pipeline

-The pipeline takes as input fasta protein sequences and/or pdb files, which are passed into various pretrained models to perform downstream calculations.
+The pipeline takes as input fasta protein sequences and/or pdb files, which are passed into various pretrained models and outputs per-residue epitope propensity scores as a csv.

 ## Set up environment